BNWong2000/Java-Subset-To-MIPS-Compiler/README.md

 1. After bulding the project, the main executable should be created.
 2. Execute this file and include the file you would like to compile as an argument.
 Example:
 `./main [NAME_OF_FILE]`

+This will output the MIPS assembly code to standard output, which can then be piped to a *.s file.

+Example:
+`./main /path/to/j--/file > outputFileName.s`